Credential Information

 https://www.ase.com/entry-level

 Credential LifespanASE Entry-Level certification is valid for two years.
-Please see FAQs at:

 https://www.ase.com/entry-level